Kaffe (band): Biography

-In 1999, the band was founded under the name Badu.
-But, because some of the musicians had their own projects to pursue, Badu was put on ice until 2001 when it came to life as Kaffe, with some changes in personnel.

-Previously, Kaffe’s musicians have participated in joint projects with famous Bulgarian pop and rock artists – Grafa, Lili Ivanova, Maria Ilieva, Stoyan Zahariev, Beloslava, the band TRIP and Vasil Naydenov.

-It soon became clear that the founding of Kaffe was a good idea: on 22 August 2003 the six were awarded the third place during the International Music Festival ‘The Golden Stag’ in Romania.
-The European headquarters of MTV invited the band to make a special video for TV and soon their first album, Alone’, was released and was a big seller.

 Kaffe represented Bulgaria at their debut in the Eurovision Song Contest 2005 in Kyiv ending 19th in the semi-final and failed to make it to the Finals round.
 The following year the group disbanded and the members pursued their solo careers.

 Members

 Orlin Pavlov – vocals

 Orlin Pavlov was born on 23 April 1979 in Sofia and is the son of opera singers.
 He studied theatrical art and graduated from the University of Drama Arts in the city of Plovdiv.

 In 2001 he started his artistic career as a dancer – a profession that took him to many countries, including the Netherlands, Poland, Germany and Egypt, and onto the most famous stages in Europe, such as the Grand Theatre.
 In 2002, Orlin settled down in Sofia, opened a newspaper and read that Kaffe were searching for a vocalist.
 This was the beginning of his career as Kaffe’s frontman.

 Georgi Yanev – guitar

 He is well known as an award-winning music producer and recording artist.

 Georgi Yanev was born on 23 April 1977 in Blagoevgrad.
 When he was a teenager his parents moved to Russia and it was there that Georgi graduated from high school.

 The next important step in his life was to pack his things and go to Berklee(USA) to study guitar in the world-famous Berklee College of Music.
 Georgi came back to Bulgaria in 1999 and – together with Valery Tsenkov – founded the band Badu, which after several transformations became Kaffe.
 Alongside his career as a musician, Georgi Yanev started to study psychology in Blagoevgrad’s University from which he has now graduated.